Ellipsoid fitting with the Cayley transform: Cayley transform ellipsoid fitting

-CTEF minimizes a loss (\Cref{sec:loss}) over a \textit{feasible set} (\Cref{sec:feasible}), yielding parameters that define our ellipsoid of best fit; see Equation \eqref{eq:objective}.
+In this section we introduce CTEF and prove it is (1) ellipsoid specific (\Cref{sec:loss}), (2) able to fit arbitrary ellipsoids (\Cref{rmk:cayley}), (3) invariant under rotations and translations of data (\Cref{sec:invariance}), and (4) convergent (\Cref{sec:convergence}).
+CTEF minimizes a loss (\Cref{sec:loss}) over a \textit{feasible set} (\Cref{sec:feasible}), yielding parameters that define our ellipsoid of best fit (\Cref{eq:objective}).
 The main idea in what follows is that the Cayley transform, defined below, turns an optimization problem with difficult nonlinear constraints to a problem with simple linear ones, opening the door to a range of optimization algorithms.
-We use the \textit{STIR} (\textit{Subspace Trust region Interior Reflective}) trust region method introduced in \cite{branch1999} and implemented by the \texttt{scipy.optimize.least\_squares} package in Python \cite{scipy2020}.
-STIR is specifically designed for bound-constrained nonlinear minimization problems in Euclidean space, making it well-suited to solving objective \eqref{eq:objective}. \Cref{alg:fit} outlines CTEF; definitions and details are in the subsections below.
+We use the \textit{STIR} (\textit{Subspace Trust region Interior Reflective}) trust region method introduced in \cite{branch1999} and implemented by the Python package \cite{scipy2020}.
+STIR is specifically designed for bound-constrained nonlinear minimization problems in Euclidean space, making it well-suited to objective \eqref{eq:objective}. \Cref{alg:fit} outlines CTEF; definitions and details are in the subsections that follow.